Universal multi-stream radial structures of cold dark matter halos: Conclusion

 \section{Conclusion}

 In this \textit{Letter}, we have investigated the multi-stream radial structures of dark matter halos in cosmological $N$-body simulations.
 Our focus is on the radial distribution of dark matter particles within the splashback radius.
 We use the method developed by \cite{Sugiura20} to trace the trajectories of dark matter particles and quantify the density profile for each stream, which we label by $p$.
 With the help of $1,001$ snapshots between $z=0$ and $5$, we are able to resolve the multi-stream structure in phase space up to $p=40$.
 The radial density profiles for each stream are accurately described by a double power-law function (Equation~\ref{eq:double_powerlaw_fit}), with characteristic density $A(p)$ and scale $S(p)$ well-fitted respectively to Equations ~\eqref{eq:fitA} and ~\eqref{eq:fitS}.
 These results are consistent across different sample selections based on the concentration parameter and mass accretion rate.
 We can recover the total density profile by summing up the individual contribution modeled by Equation ~(\ref{eq:double_powerlaw_fit}), which provides a prediction comparable to or even better than the Einasto profile.
 Our findings suggest that the double power-law nature seen in the stream profiles is universal.
+This remarkable characteristic appears to have been established during an early stage of matter accretion and remains stable.
 To gain a deeper understanding of these results, we compare them with predictions based on self-similar solutions.
 We find that the Fillmore-Goldreich solutions (nor Bertschinger's solution as a special case) cannot consistently explain both $A(p)$ and $S(p)$.
 This suggests that a more comprehensive theoretical study is necessary, taking into account the dynamical complexities associated with halo accretion and merging history.